night010392/ERC20_Token/README.md

     3-2-3-2.
 R_BlackUN: relieve the restrcition of specific account from calling function of contract.
     3-2-3-3.
 R_Black_List: list all accounts under the restriction from calling function of contract.
    #### 3-2-4.
 Halt the contract. ####
-   Contract may sufferred from improper operation should be halted immediately.
+   Contract may sufferred from improper operations should be halted immediately.
    Design this function to solve this situation.
    Also design the function to relieve the halt.

     3-2-4-1.
-R_Stop: Halt all operation of contract except R_StopUN.
+R_Stop: Halt all operations of contract except R_StopUN.
     3-2-4-2.
-R_StopUN: relieve the halt of all operation of contract.
+R_StopUN: relieve the halt to all operations of contract.